 Courses for Credit

 Courses numbered 100 to 299 may be taken for undergraduate credit only.
-Courses numbered 300 to 499 are undergraduate credit courses that can be taken for graduate credit under special circumstances.
-For graduate credit, you must request the 300 to 499 level course as an independent study with additional/different requirements specifiied by the faculty.
-The Continuing Education office can provide you with more information and appropriate request forms.
+Courses numbered 300 to 499 are undergraduate credit courses that can be taken for graduate credit with additional/different requirements as specified by the faculty.
 Courses numbered 500 or above may be taken for graduate credit only.